 The Case Study of i2 Technologies

-Generally, they do not understand the vision of the software and are mostly unconcerned as to whether or not other buyers are also interested in using the software in the same manner.
+Generally, they do not understand the vision of the software.
+They are mostly unconcerned as to whether or not other buyers are also interested in using the software in the same manner.
 In essence, clients would like to turn a software vendor into their custom-development shop, while vendors need to make sure that the functionality they develop can be sold to multiple clients.
-Sales and Marketing know what they can sell, but are frequently inconsiderate of how adding new functionality can negatively impact the maintainability of an application.
-Therefore, the buyer, sales and marketing, with their focus on adding functionality, have a much more limited view of the software product than does Product Management.
+Sales and Marketing know what they can sell.
+But are frequently inconsiderate of how adding new functionality can negatively impact the maintainability of an application.
+Therefore, the buyer, sales, and marketing, with their focus on adding functionality, have a much more limited view of the software product than does Product Management.

 Poor Product Management

 The product management process maintains this list of product enhancements (some driven by customers, some internally driven, some inspired by sales).
 Estimates how much the enhancements will take in terms of time and money, and prioritizes the enhancements that have the best potential to “improve” the software so that these are worked on first.
 I used the term “improve” in quotation marks because it is a subjective term.
 To sales, improvement means it will make the software sell better.
 To the buyer, it is something that will allow them to meet their particular business requirement better.
 To an implementation consultant, an improvement means the software will be easier to implement.
 To the product manager, “improve” may say that the change is consistent with the long-term vision of the product.
 Therefore, the definition of the term “improve” very much depends upon who you are and your incentives and motivations.